shubhambhatia2103/python-web-scrapping/Readme.md

+# Web Scraping with Python and BeautifulSoup

-# What is data parsing?
+## What is data parsing?
 Data parsing is a process during which a piece of data gets converted into a different type of data according to specified criteria.
 It’s an important part of web scraping since it helps transform raw HTML data into a more easily readable format that can be understood and analyzed.

 ## What does a parser do?